FOOTSTEPS OF ALEXANDER THE GREAT!

 In addition to many factors, his strategy ability played a major role in Alexander’s victory in the first major battle in Asian territory.
 The professional soldiers called the ‘Phalanx’, who formed the center of the Macedonian army, played a major role in the victory.
 This military unit, known for its six-meter long spears, overcame the Persians, who were superior in number.
 The famous commander Pharmenion also played an important role.

 The Granikos War was the war in which a large part of the Persian force in western Anatolia was destroyed in an instant, and the Western Anatolian gates were opened in front of Alexander the Great.
-In this war, the Persians lost their lives as well as many high-ranking commanders, while the Macedonians lost only twenty-five hetairai, sixty cavalries, and thirty infantry.
+In this war, the Persians lost their lives as well as high-ranking commanders, while the Macedonians lost only twenty-five hetairai, sixty cavalries, and thirty infantry.

 WESTERN ANATOLIAN GATES OPENS